Mercedes-Benz EQS Review 2025: Price, specs & boot space

 Electric cars are generally more reliable than their petrol or diesel counterparts, though, as there are fewer mechanical parts to go wrong.
 The Mercedes EQS comes with a three-year unlimited mileage warranty, while its traction battery is covered for 10 years and 155,000 miles.

-The Mercedes-Benz EQS has been placed in insurance group 50 – that's the highest group there is.
+The Mercedes-Benz EQS has been placed in insurance group 50, the highest insurance group.
 Electric cars can be expensive to insure, anyway, while the £100,000+ price tag of the EQS won't help, either.
 Best to shop around for quotes first, and don't even bother if you're a new or inexperienced driver.

-The range kicks off with the Mercedes-Benz EQS AMG Line which comes with quite an extensive list of standard features.
-These include 20-inch alloy wheels, a panoramic glass sunroof, LED headlights, 4.5-degree rear-axle steering, heated seats (front and rear), privacy glass and AMG sports seats finished in leather.
-There's also a 12.3-inch digital driver display and a 12.8-inch central infotainment display as well as MBUX augmented reality navigation directions, along with the parking package featuring active parking assist and a reversing camera.
+The range kicks off with the Mercedes-Benz EQS AMG Line Premium, which has quite an extensive list of standard features.
+These include 21-inch alloy wheels, a panoramic glass sunroof, LED headlights, 4.5-degree rear-axle steering, heated seats (front and rear), privacy glass and AMG sports seats finished in leather.

 The range-topping Mercedes-AMG EQS 53 Touring comes with 22-inch AMG alloy wheels, silver brake calipers, AMG sports seats in Nappa leather, a heated windscreen and steering wheel and walnut wood trim.